The Chase (1994 film): Legacy

 Retrospectively, The Chase was considered ahead of its time because it was released before O. J. Simpson's infamous White Bronco chase in June 1994.
 The film was highlighted for "taking a look at the growing infatuation that the media had with tabloid journalism, and specifically the need for TV news crews to capture and speculate upon every minor freeway chase that happened in California."
 The film was released at a time when road movies were popular, hence the film's tagline reads: "Getting there is twice the fun."
 In 2015, Rollins stated that The Chase had attracted a cult following and that he had always received mail about it when the film airs on TV.

+The film shares a plot with the 1954 Roger Corman film The Fast and the Furious.
+However, it shares no relation to Universal’s Fast & Furious franchise.